"A Meadow of Memories"

 You can support our special Daisy Campaign by dedicating a virtual or ornamental daisy to a loved one in our special “Meadow of Memories”.

-A suggested donation of £25 will secure your own ornamental metal Daisy which will then be included as part of our “Meadow of Memories” exhibit at our event in Newark Castle Grounds which will now be held in the Spring next year on March 19th, 20th and 21st 2021*.
+A suggested donation of £25 will secure your own ornamental metal Daisy which will then be included as part of our “Meadow of Memories” exhibit at our event in Newark Castle Grounds which we hope to hold in the summer on June 26th and June 27th, 2021*.
 It will be a special and unique event that will enable children and their families to sit alongside these special flowers for a moment of quiet reflection, remembrance and for some people the chance to say goodbye.

 You will then be able to collect** your Daisy for you to keep and enjoy in your own garden or home or give to someone special as the perfect gift.
 To make it even more personal the Daisy head can be removed so you can place your own message inside the stem.